Overview – Xena’s Layer 4-7 Test Platform

 Network Infrastructure Test

-The Xena L4-7 test platform can do capacity and performance testing for service providers and large enterprise networks.
+The Vulcan L4-7 test platform can do capacity and performance testing for service providers and large enterprise networks.
 Here the focus is less on the individual forwarding devices and servers and more on system-wide performance.

 Examples of relevant parameters are optimal MSS, prioritization of different types of network traffic using Differentiated Services (DS) and other QoS mechanisms, and to verify guaranteed bandwidths according to SLAs.
 For carriers, testing is done to qualify performance before service roll out.
 Network infrastructure testing can also take place over large geographical distances requiring simultaneous control over multiple traffic generators.